gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 2. Steps

-    * Build: Select all jets and extract their pT values
+    * Build: jet pT (needed for histogram)

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * Jets:
-      * pT (needed for plotting)
+      * pt (needed for plotting)

 4. Notes:
-  * The prompt requests a straightforward histogram of jet pT values with no additional filtering or selection criteria
+  * The prompt asks for a histogram of all jet pT values in the given dataset, so no filtering is applied.
-  * No specific binning or range was specified, so default histogram settings will be used
+  * We assume that "jet pt" refers to the transverse momentum of jets stored in the dataset.
-  * All jets in the dataset will be included in the plot
+  * No additional kinematic cuts or object selections were specified, so all jets in the dataset will be included.
+  * The dataset name follows the Rucio naming convention as provided by the user.

 </div></details>